thuijskens/NeuralNetClassifier/README.md

 See the script minimal_example.py for a very small example.
 This script will be expanded with more examples in the future.

+All of this work is still very much **work in progress**, especially the RMSprop implementation.
+Use at your own risk!

 # Guidelines
 Each NeuralNetClassifier needs a list containing the different layers making up the neural network.
 The items of this list need to be of type NeuralNetworkLayer.